-When DEI is the Solution... and the Problem
+Making DEI Obsolete DEI Work is the Solution and the Problem

-When DEI is the Solution and the Problem
+DEI Work is the Solution and the Problem

-"Maybe the problem isn't us; maybe the problem is DEI."
+"Maybe the problem isn't us; maybe the problem is actually DEI."

 This thought kept circling in Amy's head as she left the meeting with her Board's Executive committee.
 The Board wanted a clear outline of the next steps to turn the culture around now that it looked like Amy's DEI push had significantly stalled.